How does exchange studies work?

 Is study abroad for me?

-Finding a suitable university and courses abroad for your exchange studies requires some time and engagement.
-You should be prepared to independently find information, course catalogues and application instructions at the host university's webpages.
+Finding a suitable university and courses abroad for your exchange studies requires time and effort.
+You should be prepared to independently gather information, course catalogues and application instructions from the host university's webpages.

-If you need help or support when thinking about study abroad and what it can mean for you and your studies, talk with a study and career counsellor:
+If you assistance or guidance in concidering study abroad and what it could mean for you and your studies, please speak with a a study and career counsellor.

 When can I go?

 It is often easiest to go abroad during a time in your study program where you can take elective courses.
-Contact your program director of studies to determine the best time for you in your program.
-You will find the contact information for your program director of studies on the program page on the student web: https://student.slu.se/en/studies/courses-and- programmes/
+Take a look at your course schedule at the student web, you can contact a study counsellor if you need help to understand your study plan.
+Also make sure to participate in the course information meetings arranged by your educator each semester.
+You can also contact your program director of studies to determine the best time for you in your program.
+You can find the contact information for your programme director of studies on the program page on the student web.

 Where can I go?